natalieagus/50033/resources/general/bootstrap.md

 **Bridge/Manager ScriptableObject (per subsystem)**: subscribes to its channel in `OnEnable`, performs actions when events fire, and unsubscribes in `OnDisable`.
 This keeps runtime logic centralized and scene-agnostic.

+**Bootstrap class**: provides a single, global registry that remembers every important ScriptableObject at runtime.

-**Bootstrap Config SO**: holds references to all Bridges and Channels. `InitializeAll()` touches _each_ reference to force Unity to deserialize the assets and trigger their `OnEnable` so subscriptions are active before play.
+**Bootstrap Config SO**: registers references to all Bridges and Channels into `Bootstrap`. `InitializeAll()` touches _each_ reference to force Unity to deserialize the assets and trigger their `OnEnable` so subscriptions are active before play.

 **GameBootstrap MonoBehaviour**: a <span class="orange-bold">single</span> scene entry point that invokes the config’s `InitializeAll()` in `Awake()`.